Last Updated on September 6, 2023 by Tim Wells

 In fact, it’s so easy, you can reset Kodi and get a clean slate in only a few seconds.

-But you’re probably wondering, it takes time to get Kodi set up just right on your Android TV box.
-Why would you ever want to reset it?
+But you’re probably wondering, getting Kodi set up ‘just right’ on your Android TV box takes time.

-Why You Might Want To Reset Kodi
+Why You Might Want To Factory Reset Kodi

 Worse yet, sometimes you might not remember which setting you changed that broke it in the first place.

 If that happens, sometimes the best solution is to set everything back to factory defaults and start over.

 Another popular reason to reset Kodi and start over is if you use a lot of add-ons.
-Because it’s open source, it’s really easy to create add-ons for Kodi.
-But that doesn’t mean that those add-ons will always work.
+Because it’s open source, creating add-ons for Kodi is really easy.

 When you get to the Settings menu, you’ve got two options: Clear Cache and Clear Data.